sdwheeler/seanonit/content/docs/05-psprofiles/slide06.md

 - Non-Windows platforms are case-sensitive

+  PowerShell is case-insensitive but case-preserving on all platforms.
+Non-Windows platforms are case-sensitive.
 For example, environment variables are case-sensitive on Linux.

   ```powershell
   PS> lsb_release -a